tutek1/DTLabs/07_Animation&Physics/lab07.md

 ### Note on Animations
-Creating animations is quite a difficult and lengthy endeavor.
+Creating animations is quite a lengthy and challenging endeavor.
 If you want **professional animations and character models** ready to be used, I suggest checking out [Mixamo](https://www.mixamo.com/#/?page=1&type=Character) from `Adobe`.
 The characters and animations are free to use even in commercial products.

 ### Project Download
 If you want to see what the finished template looks like after this lab, you can download it here: